EternityForest/EmberOS/README.md

 Notably, everything except /sketch boots as read-only, and there is an Apache2 server and a chromium based kiosk browser enabled by default.

 This is a "batteries included" distro, meant to be usable in odd places when you might not even have internet access.
-As such, it includes a lot of stuff and requires a 16GB card(The image is just under 9GB min, including 1024MB of free space on root.)
+As such, it includes a lot of stuff, and requires an 8GB card.

 It would be possible to remove some things and shrink it, but I don't suggest this, as a 16GB card will make wear leveling more effective and give your app room to expand.